MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 #### Best way to learn TDD ####

 So, if it is so hard to learn, what is the best way to learn it?
-At a high level, there are two things you need - exposure and time.
+At a high level, there are two things you need to learn TDD : **Exposure and Time**.

 For me, I needed a year to think about it and a few failed attempts at applying it before I got it.